winscripter/dotnetVEE/README.md

 # Compatibility
 dotnetVEE runs on .NET 6 and .NET 8 *only*.

+However, dotnetVEE automatically looks for *ffmpeg.exe* and *ffprobe.exe* on Windows, and *ffmpeg* and *ffprobe* on anything except Windows.
+This ensures compatibility.
+If you're releasing an application that uses dotnetVEE but is compatible with multiple operating systems, it's important to include ffmpeg.exe/ffprobe.exe for a Windows release and ffmpeg/ffprobe for macOS or Linux release, and especially the version of ffmpeg for these systems.
+File naming plays an important role at locating ffmpeg/ffprobe.

 # Documentation
 Documentation can be found in the `doc` folder in the root of the GitHub repository.